mbind(2) - phpMan

 zeros.
 For a file mapped with MAP_PRIVATE, an initial read access will

-allocate pages according to the process policy of the process that
+allocate pages according to the memory policy of the thread that causes

-causes the page to be allocated.
-This may not be the process that
+the page to be allocated.
+This may not be the thread that called

 The specified policy will be ignored for any MAP_SHARED mappings in the